LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

   :py:`self.img` should be a different image at every call !
 - :py:`self.metadata` contains the metadata associated with the image stored in :py:`self.img`.
-The metadata is in the format described in :ref:`the dedicated section <4.c.
-Manage the metadata of the images>`.
+The metadata is in the format described in :ref:`the dedicated section <tutorials/complex_custom_objects:4.c. manage the metadata of the images>`.
 It is especially useful for retrieving the timestamp and the frame index of the processed image.

 Now that you have a general overview of the methods and attribute that the CameraProcess exposes, it is time to demonstrate how to use them in a demo